Dear You: Album promotion and Monsters of Jaw tour

-To promote the release of Dear You, Geffen Records organised a cruise ship for Jawbreaker and 250 individuals consisting of journalists, contest winners and associates.
-The band went on a tour with Jawbox, dubbed Monsters of Jaw.
-With Geffen's backing, the band were able to stay in separate hotel rooms while on tour, unlike previous experiences where they would have to sneak people into their rooms.
+Subsequent promotion and Foo Fighters tour

 Sometime later, "Lurker II: Dark Son of Night" was released as a promotional single with "Million" as its B-side.
-In December 1995 and January 1996, they toured Australia as part of the multi-day Summersault festival, marking their biggest shows in their career to individual crowds over 10,000 each, ultimately playing to 50,000 collectively.
+Jawbreaker played some radio station gigs, such as Live 105.
+Pfahler said the band felt out of place as they were performing alongside No Doubt, Oasis, and Radiohead.
+In December 1995 and January 1996, they toured Australia as part of the multi-day Summersault festival, marking the biggest shows in their career to individual crowds over 10,000.
+They ultimately played to 50,000 collectively at the festival.
 "Save Your Generation" was released as a promotional single in 1996.
 By April 1996, "Accident Prone" was being touted as the next single from the album.
 Nelson said a radio edit version of the track removed the bridge section and "tripled the chorus, rendering one of their best songs repetitive and shitty".
+Pfahler said the edit ruined the breakdown and was doubtful the track was issued.
 When asked about making a video for "Accident Prone", Schwarzenbach said that they "couldn't do that [as the] first [video] because it's too heavy" of a choice.
 Money that was allotted for it was reimbursed into touring, enabling the band to continue promoting the album.

-In April 1996, Jawbreaker went on tour supporting the Foo Fighters; at this stage, the members of Jawbreaker felt fatigued and grew tired of one another.
-With Dear You and the signing to Geffen, the band had lost a significant portion of their fan base, performing to festival crowds that were apathetic towards them.
-Leading up to the tour's conclusion, the members agreed to drive throughout the night to get home.
-Pfahler had Bauermeister drive him to the airport in order to get a flight home, and upon returning, Bauermeister saw Schwarzenbach relaxing with the members of the Foo Fighters.
-In the time that it took Bauermeister it drop off Pfahler, everyone else decided that they would be staying the night where they were, which he did not agree with.
-This resulted in Bauermeister and Schwarzenbach engaging in a fist fight; the following day, they discussed breaking up.
-Sometime later, they held a meeting at Pfahler's residence where they decided on disbanding.
-They played their last show in support of the album on May 16, 1996 in Olympia, Washington; they formally announced their break up on July 4, 1996.
-Geffen attempt to get Pfahler and Schwarzenbach to form a new act, though neither person was interested.
-The label subsequently let the album go out of print.